Mr-Silangulana/Digital-Portfolio/README.md

 # Digital-Portfolio
 <P>
-My name is Sophumelela Silangulana, and I am currently a 3rd year student at Cape Peninsula University of Technology pursuing a field in ICT (Diploma in Communication Networks).With a strong foundation in networking protocols along with security tools and Application development, and also working on projects such as Network Management, network security and updating network infrastructure.
+My name is Sophumelela Silangulana, and I am currently a 3rd year student at Cape Peninsula University of Technology pursuing a field in ICT (Diploma in Communication Networks), I am also doing in a Work Intergrated Learning programme with MICT SETA who placed me with National Library of South Africa.
+With a strong foundation in networking protocols along with security tools and Application development, and also working on projects such as Network Management, network security and updating network infrastructure.
 These experiences have allowed me to develop skills in Networking and Security.
  </P>

 ## Business Communication

 ### Evidence
-- Email examples and documentation from network project coordination between teams in different continents (as part of the project you managed earlier in 2025).
+- Email examples and documentation from network project coordination between team members (as part of the project you managed earlier in 2025).
 - Presentation slides summarizing network design considerations, including routing, ACLs, and cloud integration.
 - Written feedback and professional correspondence from collaborative work.
-- [🟡 Add: upload your slides, email screenshots, or documents as evidence links.]
+- [x]

 ###  Reflection
 - **Situation**: While working on a project to enhance network infrastructure one the schools in Cape Town, I was responsible for coordinating communication and ensuring technical alignment on the network design.